 We’ve talked about hiking gear before, including hiking clothes and our reviews of the best hiking gloves.
 We’ve also shared some of the best hikes in Boise Idaho, and fun hikes in Zion National Park.
-But this post will be specific on the best backpacking gadgets and fun hiking gadgets you can buy online.
+But this post will be specific on the best backpacking gadgets and fun hikers gadgets you can buy online.

 Okay first, what is a gadget?